Top Web Design Companies Worldwide

 Q: How much does web design cost?

 A: All website agencies focus on different customers (startups, enterprise) and they use different engagement models (fixed price, project-based, performance-based, time&materials, etc.).
 Some website are just ‘business cards’ like marketing websites, others are complex e-commerce platforms.
 Depending on that, the price varies dramatically.
 But designing a straightforward 5–7 pages marketing website with a US web firm would cost anywhere beyond $30k+.
-In our opinion, e-commerce website or web apps have no specific limits in budget and should be treated more like UI/UX projects with iterative approach with constant improvements.
+In our opinion, e-commerce website or web apps have no specific limits in budget and should be treated more like UI/UX design projects with iterative approach with constant improvements.
 Some meaningful results in key performance indicators of the website can be achieved in a month or so and could start from $25k+.

-Q: How web design process usually go?
+Q: How web design agency process usually go?

 A: Following a process for your website design projects has a lot of advantages from improving expectations with clients to better quality end products.
 Sometimes though “process” can become something of a dirty word, evoking thoughts of increased paperwork and extra time spent do everything BUT designing the website.